-Argentina is an enormous country and home to a great variety of terrains, from beach to high mountains to rainforest and wetlands.
+Argentina is enormous – the eighth-largest country in the world – and offers a great variety of terrains, from beach to high mountains to rainforest and wetlands.
 It is home to Aconcagua, South America’s highest mountain, rolling pampas and enormous glaciers.

 If wildlife is your thing, the Ibera wetlands close to Iguazu offers an abundance of marine, bird and land species.
 Caiman, capybara and monkeys are a few of the larger animals you may see, alongside a plethora of birds.

 Raft and Kayak